Tokyo: Neon Signs and Infinite Alleys

 A singular unit

-Train stations in Tokyo feel like its own unique world, becoming more apparent during peak hours.
-Once you step foot in one, you are no longer an individual nor a human being.
+Train stations in Tokyo feel like their own unique world, becoming more apparent during peak hours.
+Once you step foot in one, you are no longer an individual or a human being.
 You lose your identity.
 You become nothing more than a set of limbs—a part of a whole, moving in a direction—forward, never back.
-There are rules to follow and going beyond them means you risk ending up to where you started.
+There are rules to follow and by going beyond their means you risk ending up where you started.
 Or worse, you get stuck in a loop.

 It’s the same rule when you’re on the highway, match your speed with the rest or get out of the way.
 Adjust your pace so that it synchronizes with the rest of the limbs.
 There are no conversations; the only sound you hear comes from the trains and the synchronized footsteps.